mihaldisike/serverConfig/README.md

 # serverConfig
 some common things to prime a new suse server, you can upload wherever, even in the same machine

+# NO SWAP, this is a server, this is 2021 just buy more RAM
+to check if is active something swapon to disable all swapoff -a

 # bashrc
 ```
 wget "https://raw.githubusercontent.com/dublinbranch/serverConfig/master/bashrc" -O -> ~/.bashrc